Aksharapurwar01/MyReads-React-Project/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+The goal of this project is to develop a webapp to  display the books according to shelves like currently reading, want to read and read.
+The user can update shelf of any book and user can also search books.

 To get started developing right away: